PiotrWald/Invoices/README.md

 # Suggestions

 * Don’t worry too much about front-end but if you want to make a good impression you can use something like Bootstrap.
 * Make sure README includes all required steps to run your app on Unix-like environment.
-We’ll do our best to run your app on our computers, but if you use something non-standard you should let us know about it.
-* You can use any relational database you like, remember to mention it in README.
+* You can use any PostgreSQL or SQLite as database.
 * Project should be available as GitHub public repository.
 Please make multiple commits to show your workflow.

 # Submitting solution

-Clone this repository and create private project on Bitbucket.
+Clone this repository and create local repo.
+Ready application should be delivered as zip file.
+Please DON'T public solution as a public repo.

 Before you send a solution add missing tests and make sure all tests are passing.

+Working application should be deployed to Heroku and link to app should be included with your solution.